 Administrative hurdles and cumbersome border procedures can account for 75 per cent of all delays to shipments.
 The main objective of trade facilitation is to reduce the complexities and costs associated with lengthy border procedures and controls, while maintaining efficient compliance controls.
 Trade facilitation contributes to the achievement of the 2030 Agenda, in particular to the integration of developing countries to global trade, tackling trade barriers and improving the efficiency of trade by reducing delays and transaction costs.

-To facilitate the implementation of the technical and institutional obligations arising from the 2017 World Trade Organization Agreement on Trade Facilitation, the UNCTAD Trade Facilitation Programme UNCTAD (2020a) improves trade processes and competitiveness of developing countries, including economies in transition, Least developed country, Landlocked developing country and small island developing States.
+To facilitate the implementation of the technical and institutional obligations arising from the 2017 World Trade Organization Agreement on Trade Facilitation (WTO TFA), the UNCTAD Trade Facilitation Programme UNCTAD (2020a) improves trade processes and competitiveness of developing countries, including economies in transition, Least developed country, Landlocked developing country and Small island developing states (SIDS) were recognized as a distinct group of developing countries at the Earth Summit in Rio de Janeiro in June 1992.
+More information on UNCTAD official page..
 The programme aims to support trade facilitation reforms and countries’ capacity to comply with related international and regional rules and standards, including World Trade Organization commitments.

 Supporting national trade facilitation committees

 By providing intensive professional training - via the Empowerment Programme for National Trade Facilitation Committees – UNCTAD helps committees fulfil their mandate and implement, in a coordinated manner, trade facilitation reforms, including the provisions of the Agreement on Trade Facilitation, and monitor implementation.
 UNCTAD also supplies technical assistance, including: tailored training in trade, transit and transport facilitation1; advisory services on ratification of the Agreement; and assistance in the creation and sustainable operation of national trade facilitation committees.